MicrosoftDocs/cpp-docs/docs/preprocessor/fenv-access.md

 out=9.999999776482582e-03
 ```

-If you comment out `#pragma fenv_access (on)` from the previous sample, note that the output is different because the compiler does compile-time evaluation, which does not use the control mode.
+If you comment out `#pragma fenv_access (on)` from the previous sample, the output is different.
+It's because the compiler does compile-time evaluation, which doesn't use the control mode.

 ```cpp
 // pragma_directive_fenv_access_2.cpp